wozniaklukasz/homepage/posts/testing-of-redux-thunk-action.md

 ---
-title: "Testing of redux action thunk"
+title: "Testing of redux-thunk action"
 date: "2021-03-30"
 tags: ["javascript", "redux", "redux-thunk", "jest", "testing"]
-description: "Practical approaches to test an application that uses async redux thunk action.
-Test will check effect of dispatched action on the state."
+description: "Practical approach to test an application that uses async redux-thunk action.
+The test will check the effect of dispatched action on the state."
-slug: "testing-of-redux-action-thunk"
+slug: "testing-of-redux-thunk-action"
-image: "testing-of-redux-action-thunk.jpg"
+image: "testing-of-redux-thunk-action.jpg"
 ---

 In this post, I will present some practical approaches to test an application that uses thunks from the [redux-thunk](https://github.com/reduxjs/redux-thunk) library.